-Holidays in NYC
+Hanukkah in NYC

+First up for our winter holidays in NYC to celebrate!
 Hanukkah, a winter Jewish holiday known also as the Festival of Lights, acknowledges the rededication of the Second Temple of Jerusalem, lit up miraculously for eight nights with one night’s supply of oil.

 Traditionally observed sometime in the months of November or December (the Jewish calendar has a nineteen-year cycle that sometimes includes a leap month, thus accounting for the variation of holiday dates!), Hanukkah is celebrated with the lighting of the menorah (a religious candelabra) over the course of eight nights as well as the enjoyment of oil-themed foods like latkes (potato pancakes) and sufganiyot (fried, jelly-filled donuts).

 The presence of a vibrant Jewish community in New York means that there are a plethora of Hanukkah-related activities around town, from public menorah lightings to seasonal latke festivals and Hanukkah dinner menus to raucous experiential Hanukkah-themed parties!

 Choose your own adventure and don’t forget to bring me some gelt (chocolate coins)!